ffroliva/mimecast-backend/README.md

     }

 }

 ```

 ## Considerations about the stream of data:

 One of the main problems about streaming of data relates to the capacity of clients/consumers
 to process the volume of incoming data being processed.
 In this app, when searching in a folder with many files and
-folders deep, if no **backpressure** mechanism is introduced the browser will eventually crash.
+folders deep, if no **backpressure** mechanism is introduced the app will eventually crash due to out of memory error.
-In order to release the pressure to the client, a delayed of 100 milliseconds where
+In order to release the pressure to the client, a delayed of 300 milliseconds where
 introduced and, so, it allowed the browser to handle the incoming data properly.

 ## Strategy used to consume incoming data